-It was Dorothy Parker who christened Prince's home studio at Paisley Park, with her namesake song owing as much to accident and incident as to his musical and lyrical prowess.
+It was Dorothy Parker who christened Prince's home studio on Galpin Blvd. in Chanhassen, Minn., with her namesake song owing as much to accident and incident as to his musical and lyrical prowess.

 After setting up a new home studio in 1986, "The Ballad of Dorothy Parker" was the first track he recorded, with his engineer Susan Rogers working the brand new console.
 The song — first intended for the abandoned 1986 project Dream Factory — eventually made its way onto Sign 'O' the Times the following year, but it was not without its problems; chief among them was an electrical issue.

 Prince had ordered a custom console modeled after the one he'd worked with at Sunset Studios in Los Angeles, and flew someone out to complete it and troubleshoot.
 But ever impatient, he woke from a dream with a song idea and wanted to get to work on it immediately.
 "Prince cannot go a day without making music at that time," Rogers said.
 "He was writing some stuff and he really needed that console to be finished ...
 Does the console pass signal, can I work?" he had asked her.
 She hesitantly told him she believed so.
 In fact, just a day before it had been sounding great.